-EVALUATION TEAM: The evaluation will be conducted by a team of independent consultants with a mix of expertise relevant to the Malawi CSPE (i.e. school feeding, nutrition, capacity strengthening, social safety nets).
+EVALUATION TEAM: The evaluation will be conducted by a team of independent consultants with a mix of relevant expertise related to the Rwanda CSPE (i.e. food systems, social protection, refugee programming, home grown school feeding, nutrition, gender and climate change).

-OEV EVALUATION MANAGEMENT: The evaluation will be managed by Vivien Knips, Evaluation Officer in the WFP Office of Evaluation.
-She will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts.
-Sanela Muharemovic will provide research analysis support.
-Second level quality assurance will be provided by Aurelie Larmoyer, Senior Evaluation Officer.
+OEV EVALUATION MANAGER: The evaluation will be managed by Jacqueline Flentge in the WFP Office of Evaluation.
+She will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts, to ensure a smooth implementation process and compliance with OEV quality standards for process and content.
+Michele Gerli, research analyst, will provide support to the evaluation team with collection and compilation of relevant WFP data and documentation not available in the public domain.
+Second level quality assurance will be provided by Aurelie Larmoyer, senior evaluation officer.

-An Internal Reference Group composed of a cross-section of WFP stakeholders from relevant business areas at different WFP levels will be consulted throughout the evaluation process to review and provide feedback on evaluation products.

-The Deputy Director of Evaluation, Anne-Claire Luzot, will approve the final versions of all evaluation products.
+An Internal Reference Group of a cross-section of WFP stakeholders from relevant business areas at different WFP levels will be consulted throughout the evaluation process to review and provide feedback on evaluation products.
+The Director of Evaluation will approve the final versions of all evaluation products.